Waste Reduction Week 2025

 Please rate your experience with the Bottle Depot Contest(required)

-When you drop off your beverage containers, the Bottle Depot will email you a receipt with the following information:
+When you drop off your beverage containers at the main counter, the Bottle Depot will reimburse you for your containers, and give you a physical receipt:

 • Name